 The library also incorporates post-processing techniques that adjust model scores to ensure equality of opportunity in rankings, without altering the existing model training framework.

-You may also want to consider resources supplied by the likes of The Partnership on AI, a collaboration between leading technology companies, academic institutions, civil society groups, and media organisations.
+You may also want to consider resources supplied by the likes of The Partnership on AI, a collaboration between leading technology companies, academic institutions, civil society groups, and media organizations.
 The Partnership on AI has, among other assets, compiled a set of principles for responsible AI development.
 Its multidisciplinary approach makes it ideal for a diverse audience.

 Addressing bias in AI is an ongoing, collective effort.
 For those seeking to delve deeper into this critical issue, Holistic AI’s policy and data science teams have created an extensive repository of white papers, blogs, and webinars which, like the resources above, balance technical depth with ethical considerations.
 Your engagement in this area, whether through education or other means, helps shape a more equitable future for AI.